aiformankind/lets-stop-wildfires-hackathon/wildfire_smoke_challenge.md

 We launched these Wildfire Smoke Detection Challenge IA, IB and II in conjunction of the **[Let’s Stop Wildfires Hackathon](https://github.com/aiformankind/lets-stop-wildfires-hackathon)**.
 You can use your solution as the entry to the Let's Stop Wildfire Hackathon.

 Note: You have to create a github repo with your solution as part of the submission.
 Save your model in HDF5 format and share it in your repo.
-If the model size is over 100MB, please provide either dropbox or google drive link to your model.
+If the model size is over 100MB, please provide either Dropbox or Google Drive link to your model.
 We will load your model and evaluate it against our test dataset.

 Learn more about the challenges.
 Note: You can find more about the train datasets in the following links.
 - [Challenge IA: Smoke vs No Smoke using entire image](wildfire_smoke_challenge_1A.md)